imagery of schema therapy

 What is Schema Therapy?

-Schema therapy was developed by Jeffrey Young et al. for treatment of complex disorder such as bipolar, and personality disorders and PTSD.
+Schema therapy was developed by Jeffrey Young et al. for treatment of complex disorder such as bipolar, and personality disorders and Post-Traumatic Stress Disorder (PTSD).
 It is an experiential therapy that goes beyond just talk therapy.
 It involves exercises and visualisations and having dialogues with various parties concerned to seek closure and healing of the inner hurts.

 The beauty of schema therapy is that all the activities are done in the session without real and face-to-face connection with the various parties involved.
 Being experiential, this therapy is highly sought after when patients fail to respond or suffer relapse after going through other traditional talk therapies.